Venezuela: Leopoldo Lopez denies rumors he's hospitalized

 In 2008, the government of then-President Hugo Chavez banned Lopez from running for public office, accusing him of corruption and misuse of public funds.
 Lopez described it as political retribution and took his case to an international human rights court, which cleared him three years later.

-The rumors about his health come as Venezuela is rocked by violent protests as opposition leaders have faced off with Maduro and his supporters.
+Rumors about his health come as Venezuela is rocked by violent protests as opposition leaders have faced off with Maduro and his supporters.

 Venezuela's attorney general said at least 29 people have been killed since the protests erupted last month.
 This number includes many cases unrelated to the political protests, including incidents of looting, CNN has found.